kongyalin/kongyalin.github.io/README.md

 ### Configuration variables

-Merlot will respect the following variables, if set in your site's `_config.yml`:
+Architect will respect the following variables, if set in your site's `_config.yml`:

 ```yml
 title: [The title of your site]